Accessibility Tools

 The need to find supportive shelter, food, clothing and other essentials is a year ’round activity.
 It is most acute in the winter, but hot summer days, weeks where rain is continuous and other such weather calamities all impact the day to day struggles of people who do not have homes.
 We continue to work on these concerns all year ’round.

 Unfortunately, some of our neighbors are presently without permanent homes.
 40 adults live at the Wells Street shelter (temporarily relocated to Arch Street while the new Wells Street Shelter is under construction) under the auspices of Clinical and Support Options (CSO).
-In December 2024, around 45 families were housed at the Days Inn under the auspices of ServiceNet.
-Another 15 or so families are at the Greenfield Family Inn also run by ServiceNet.
+15 or so families are generally at the Greenfield Family Inn run by ServiceNet.
 For the last few years, these shelters have been full.
 As soon as someone leaves, a person or family on the waiting list takes their place.
 This situation is changing rapidly, especially in view of the current volatility.
 Housing Greenfield focuses on action before website updates.
 Please be patient with us.

 In addition to the folks who are living in the shelters, there are a number of people who are living in tents (even in winter) around the area, living in their cars, or staying temporarily at a friend or family member’s home.
 All of these people fit into the category of unhoused residents of Greenfield.